BioTurboNick/Scrypt.jl/README.md

 One thing this lacks right now is parallelization for the p parameter.

-Note: currently depends on a not-yet-merged PR for SIMD.jl

 Optimization notes:
  - Initial: 7.511 s (93602212 allocations: 8.63 GiB) (commit 79ccff573b132d9079f908b02a717b58fa71a710)